juzoff/Bank-Marketing-Dataset/README.md

 **Tools Used:** Python and SAS were primarily used for data preparation, modeling, and analysis.

-**Project Description:**
+**>THE PROJECT WAS DIVIDED INTO THE FOLLOWING PARTS:**

+**Data Collection:**

-*   **Data Collection:** I started by obtaining the Bank Marketing dataset, which includes various customer attributes and whether they subscribed to a term deposit.
+*   I started by obtaining the Bank Marketing dataset, which includes various customer attributes and whether they subscribed to a term deposit.

 **Data Preparation:**